 The vacations are officially here, and as magical as a time of year can be, it's more likely than not that everyone is feeling a little burnt out in at least one area of their life.
 Perhaps that exhaustion is evident in your random packing or in some of the names that remain on your shopping list.
 Personally, the hustle and bustle of the vacations is evident in my skin, which has felt dull, textured, and overall jaded throughout the month.
 Lucky for me, Drunk Elephant's new mask, the Bright, cheerful face (68 $) is there to save the day.

 You're probably familiar with Drunk Elephant's clean philosophy and brightly colored packaging, but you may not know the story behind the brand's unique name.
-"The name is rooted in a myth," states the brand's website.
-"The story goes that elephants love to eat the fallen fruit of marula trees (they do), and the natural alcohol content of the fermented marula fruit then intoxicates them (it doesn't)."
+"The name is rooted in a myth," states the brand's website. ?The story goes that elephants love to eat the fallen fruit of marula trees (they do), and the natural alcohol content of fermented marula fruit then intoxicates them (it doesn't).?

 Fruit oil is the brand's flagship ingredient, moisturizing the skin with its fatty content while protecting it from environmental aggressors with its antioxidant properties.
 Yet Drunk Elephant relies on more than just the oils found in nature.
 The brand knows the importance of maintaining skin's pH and nourishing it with excellent ingredients, which is why they are committed to using well-researched ingredients and refraining from what they call the "six suspects," consisting of ingredients they would never include in their formulas.